boboldehampsink/pushnotifications/README.md

-WIP - Push Notifications (iOS/Android) plugin for Craft CMS
+Push Notifications (iOS/Android) plugin for Craft CMS
 =================

 Plugin that allows you to register devices and send push notifications to them.

 Features:
-- Able to register platforms and device tokens per platform
+- Able to register platforms and device tokens per app and platform
 - Keeps a history of sent messages
 - Predefine commands to send with the notification payload